uviclibraries/nvivo/activities-windows.md

     - Check the box next to **Keep a log of user actions** (this will keep track of your methodology and retrace your steps later on).
 Click **OK** when finished<br>
     **There are 4 key areas of the NVivo workspace:**
         - Top Ribbon - all of the commands and options in NVivo are found here
-        - Navigation Pane - where you view and organize your files
+        - Navigation View/Pane - where you view and organize your files
         - File List Pane - displays contents of folders selected in the navigation pane
         - Detail Pane - displays contents of files and project items